MoonbaseOtago/sky-pll-cdr-test/docs/info.md

 actually generate - roughly 50-300MHz, outside that range the results are undefined).
 Note in the rush to tape out the VCO range may have shifted up, 50MHa may not lock well - we'll see, that's what test tapeouts are for.
 * RESET\_OUT\_N - this is a synchronous signal (wrt CLK) that is asserted by RESET\_N until the clock is fairly stable - it's intended use is to hold a design in reset until the clock is stable, through the period when it might be thrashing around as the VCO starts up - your design should ignore the Tiny Tapeout rst\_n and use this signal - note this signal is generated internally, your design might have a deep clock tree, it may be useful to run this through a flop before you use it to meet setup/hold.
 This signal is asserted by RESET\_N and cleared when the clock becomes stable enough to use, it is not asserted again until RESET\_N is asserted.
 This signal is cleared BEFORE the clock is completely stable (we'll characterize this with spice later), clock freq may go slightly higher that desired (a few percent) as it settles.

-With the reference clock set to 25MHz these frequencies shoukld be possible, anything after ~300MHz may not be real (out of the range of the VCO)
+With the reference clock set to 25MHz these frequencies should be possible, anything after ~300MHz may not be real (out of the range of the VCO)
 | COUNT    |  multiplier  | CLK Freq |
 | -------- |  -------     | --------
 | 0001     | 2            | 50MHz    |